tamarakaufler/go-calculate-for-me/README.md

 Makefile is used for ease of development and running.

-The application is deployed in a Kubernetes cluster.
+The application is deployed in a Kubernetes cluster, in a calculations namespace.

 ## Protocol buffers
 Autogenerate grpc code by running the following commands in the root derectory: